akprasad/arunkprasad.com/akp/posts/how-to-create-a-static-website-with-flask.md

 massive setup with millions of static files, it has been totally sufficient for my needs.

 Overall, I love using Flask to create static websites.
-I can use a mature and clean framework that I love, and if I ever need to make my site dynamic, doing so is trivial.
+I can use a mature framework that I love, lean on its rich ecosystem of plugins, and easily move to a dynamic application if necessary.